-- 5. In order to clarify the scope of the above definition, CESR considers appropriate to provide an illustrative and non-exhaustive list of structured financial instruments (SFIs) which could be assumed by a UCITS to embed a derivative: - ~ credit linked notes; - ~ SFIs whose performance is linked to the performance of a bond index; - ~ SFIs whose performance is linked to the performance of a basket of shares with or without active management; - ~ SFIs with a nominal fully guaranteed whose performance is linked to the performance of a basket of shares, with or without active management; - ~ convertible bonds; and - ~ exchangeable bonds. - 6.
+- 5. In order to clarify the scope of the above definition, CESR considers appropriate to provide an illustrative and non-exhaustive list of structured financial instruments (SFIs) which could be assumed by a UCITS to embed a derivative: - ~ credit linked notes; - ~ SFIs whose performance is linked to the performance of a bond index; - SFIs whose performance is linked to the performance of a basket of shares with or without active management; - SFIs with a nominal fully guaranteed whose performance is linked to the performance of a basket of shares, with or without active management; - ~ convertible bonds; and - ~ exchangeable bonds. - 6.
 UCITS using SFIs embedding derivatives must respect the principles of the Directive.
-These include: - Embedded derivatives may never be used to circumvent the principles and rules set out in the Directive (Recital 13 of Directive 2001/108/EC); - ~ In compliance with the third indent of Art.
+These include: - Embedded derivatives may never be used to circumvent the principles and rules set out in the Directive (Recital 13 of Directive 2001/108/EC); - In compliance with the third indent of Art.
 21(3) of the Directive, "when a transferable security or money market instrument embeds a derivative, the latter must be taken into account when complying with the requirements of (Art.
 21)".
-As a consequence, the UCITS must: - employ "a risk-management process which enables it to monitor and measure at any time the risk of the positions and their contribution to the overall risk profile of the portfolio" (Art.
-21(1)); - have a global exposure relating to derivative instruments that does not exceed the total net value of its portfolio (Art.
-21(3)); - comply with all the investment limits set by Art.
+As a consequence, the UCITS must: - Employ "a risk-management process which enables it to monitor and measure at any time the risk of the positions and their contribution to the overall risk profile of the portfolio" (Art.
+21(1)); - Have a global exposure relating to derivative instruments that does not exceed the total net value of its portfolio (Art.
+21(3)); - Comply with all the investment limits set by Art.
 22 and Art.
-22a: "A UCITS may invest ... in financial derivative instruments provided that the exposure to the underlying assets does not exceed in aggregate the investment limits set laid down in Article 22" (Art.
+22a: "A UCITS may invest ... in financial derivative instruments provided that the exposure to the underlying assets does not exceed in aggregate the investment limits set laid down in Art.
+22" (Art.
 21(3)).
 More specifically: - UCITS using SFIs embedding derivatives should refer to the Commission Recommendation 2004/383/EC of 27 April 2004 on the use of financial derivative instruments by UCITS in order to comply with the risk spreading rules required by Art.
-22 of the Directive, as this Recommendation sets out how the underlying assets of financial derivative instruments should be taken into account when assessing compliance with the risk limits set by the above-mentioned article; and - ~ Embedded derivatives will generally not be taken into account when calculating counterparty limits, except if these products enable the issuer of the hybrid instrument to pass the counterparty risk of underlying derivatives to the UCITS. - ~ Coherence must be ensured with the requirements set for financial derivative instruments, as developed below in this draft advice. - Requirement to check compliance with the above mentioned principles will depend on the characteristics of the embedded derivative and on its impact on the risk profile and pricing of the hybrid instrument.
-If this impact is not significant, controls can be tailored accordingly.
+22 of the Directive, as this Recommendation sets out how the underlying assets of financial derivative instruments should be taken into account when assessing compliance with the risk limits set by the above-mentioned article; and - ~ Embedded derivatives will generally not be taken into account when calculating counterparty limits, except if these products enable the issuer of the hybrid instrument to pass the counterparty risk of underlying derivatives to the UCITS. - Coherence must be ensured with the requirements set for financial derivative instruments, as developed below in this advice.